Audition Songs by Musical

-If you’re looking for audition songs for The Rocky Horror Show, it’s best to choose a rock or character-driven musical theatre song that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for The Rocky Horror Show, it’s fitting to choose a rock or character-driven song from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because The Rocky Horror Show premiered in 1973, the audition songs below are drawn from musicals between the 1960s and 2000s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.